 Immediately before leaving Egypt, the Israelites were commanded to commemorate the final plague of makkat bechorot, the death of the firstborn, by consecrating their firstborn, saying:

 “When Pharaoh stubbornly refused to let us leave, God killed all the firstborns in Egypt, both man and beast.
 I therefore offer to God all male firstling animals, and redeem all the firstborns of my sons.”
-(Ex.
+(Exod.
 13:15)